Camping Adventures, Camping Tips, Destinations, National Parks

 Image from hyatt.com

 Why families like it: Under Canvas runs multiple, well-located safari-style tent camps near major national parks (see full list of locations below).
-The tents range from cozy to suite-size and features like have ensuite bathrooms, wood-burning stoves, and private decks — so kids get a sense of real camping while adults get hotel-level comfort.
-Camps feature communal fire pits, guided activities (stargazing nights, nature walks), on-site dining, and a small shop for essentials.
+Each safari tent ranges from cozy to suite-size and features ensuite bathrooms, wood-burning stoves, and private decks.
+So kids get a sense of real camping while adults get hotel-level comfort.

-Where it is: While Under Canvas glamping resorts aren’t located inside national parks, but the camps tend to be right outside the park entrances or within short driving distance.
+Where it is: While Under Canvas glamping resorts aren’t located inside national parks, the camps tend to be right outside the park entrances or within short driving distance.
 That makes it easy for you to do day hikes in the park and come back to a warm, comfy tent.

 Locations: